Registration and Breakfast

 Prometheus Unbound: On “Chat Bots,” Robot Lawyers and Ongoing Access to Justice

 2016 was another year of incremental growth for legal technology.
-Thanks to the growing popularity of legal apps and so termed “chat bots,” calls for improved access to justice through platforms such as DoNotPay or the more mature Rechtwijzer 2.0 are fast becoming a reality.
+Thanks to the growing popularity of legal apps and so termed “chat bots,” calls for improved access to justice through platforms such as DoNotPay or the now defunct Rechtwijzer 2.0 are fast becoming a reality.
 Across the legal industry, in-house and law firm practitioners are embracing this latest wave of innovation to explore ways in which the delivery of legal services can be addressed expeditiously.
 This opening conversation offers a lively, wide-ranging take on how industry disrupters, law firms and corporate legal departments are seizing upon calls for change.